 Personal injury attorneys are helping families investigate Nuedexta-related fall injuries.
-‘Nuedexta lawsuits involve proving negligence on the part of the drug manufacturer.
-For the manufacturer, the negligence may involve continuing to market a drug to dementia patients that is known to increase their risk of injury without taking reasonable steps to warn them of that risk.
+A Nuedexta lawsuit involves proving negligence on the part of the drug manufacturer.
+For the manufacturer, the negligence may involve continuing to market a drug to dementia patients after knowing its ability to increase the risk of injury without taking reasonable steps to warn them of that risk.
 An experienced product liability attorney can help you determine whether there is strong evidence that your loved one’s injury was due to an unsafe drug.

 The FDA approved Nuedexta to treat PBA.
 If you visit your loved one in a nursing home frequently and have never known them to experience uncontrollable outbursts of crying or laughter, and they have been prescribed Nuedexta by their doctor, there may be reason to suspect an improper diagnosis.
 CNN’s investigative report found that some doctors have prescribed Nuedexta to deal with undesirable behaviors that come with dementia rather than PBA itself.

 While the study mentioned above linked Nuedexta to higher fall risks in patients with Alzheimer’s, there is a need for more research into the risks the medication might pose to other elderly patients and those living with other forms of dementia.
-Elderly people tend to have more fragile bones, and are more prone to serious injury than are younger adults when they suffer a fall.
+Elderly people tend to have more fragile bones and are more prone to serious injury than younger adults when they suffer a fall.

 If your loved one has fallen and been injured, your first step should be to make sure he or she receives the medical attention needed.
-Afterwards, if you suspect that the fall may have been caused by your loved one being prescribed Nuedexta, you may wish to contact a personal injury lawyer who handles cases involving unsafe prescription drugs.
+Afterward, if you suspect that the fall may have been caused by your loved one being prescribed Nuedexta, you may wish to contact a personal injury lawyer who handles cases involving unsafe prescription drugs.
 An experienced attorney can help you determine whether your loved one’s fall was likely the result of a dangerous prescription drug, and if so, whether a lawsuit is in order to hold the manufacturer accountable.

 The attorneys at Becker Law Office are investigating reports of injuries among nursing home patients who have been prescribed Nuedexta.
 For more than 30 years, the attorneys of Becker Law Office have helped injured people and their families with their adverse drug reaction claims.
 We are dedicated to standing up for people who have been injured by unsafe drugs and their families.
 At our firm, we take things one case at a time.
-Your case.
 Don’t wait to contact us.